Rus'–Byzantine War (907)

-The Rus'–Byzantine War of 907 is associated in the Primary Chronicle with the name of Oleg of Novgorod.
-The chronicle implies that it was the most successful military operation of the Kievan Rus' against the Byzantine Empire.
-Paradoxically, Greek sources do not mention it at all.
+According to the Primary Chronicle, the fleet of Rus' under Oleg the Wise carried out a military strike against Byzantium in 907, landing a huge army in Thrace and beginning to plunder it, following which the Byzantines offered peace to the Rus'.

-Primary Chronicle
+Account in the Primary Chronicle

 The chronicle describes the raid of 907 in considerable detail.
 The memory of the campaign seems to have been transmitted orally among several generations of the Rus'.
 This may account for the abundance of colorful details that belong to folklore rather than to history.

+According to the chronicle, Igor was left in Kiev with his new wife Olga while Oleg assembled a host of a variety of ethnic groups: Varangians, Slavs, Chuds, Krivichians, Meryans, Polyanians, Severians, Derevlians, Radimichians, Croats, Dulebians, and Tivercians.
+The chronicle describes these groups as pagan, and the "Greeks" (that is Byzantines) referred to these tribes as "Great Scythia".

 We are told that, at first, Byzantine envoys attempted to poison Oleg before he could approach Constantinople.
 The Rus' leader, renowned for his oracular powers, refused to drink from the poisoned cup.
-When his navy was within sight of Constantinople, he found the city gate closed and the entry into the Bosporus barred with iron chains.
+When his navy was within sight of Constantinople, he found the city gate closed and the entry into the Golden Horn barred with iron chains.

 At this point, Oleg resorted to subterfuge: he effected a landing on the shore and had some 2,000 dugout boats (monoxyla) equipped with wheels.
 After his boats were thus transformed into vehicles, he led them to the walls of Constantinople and fixed his shield to the gates of the Imperial capital.

 The threat to Constantinople was ultimately relieved by peace negotiations which bore fruit in the Russo-Byzantine Treaty of 907.
 Pursuant to the treaty, the Byzantines paid a tribute of twelve grivnas for each Rus' boat.